NethServer/nethsecurity/docs/quickstart.md

 ### Physical machines

-NextSecurity can be run directly from a USB stick:
+NextSecurity can be run from a USB stick or installed directly to any bootable device like hard disks or SD cards.

-1. plug the USB stick into your desktop Linux machine
+1. attach the target disk/stick/card to a desktop Linux machine
-2. find the USB stick device name, in this example the device is named `/dev/sdd`
+2. find the disk/stick/card device name, in this example the device is named `/dev/sdd`
 3. as `root` user, write the downloaded image to the device:
    ```
    zcat nextsecurity-22.03.0-x86-64-generic-squashfs-combined.img.gz | dd of=/dev/sdd bs=1M iflag=fullblock status=progress oflag=direct
    ```
-4. unplug the USB stick from the desktop and plug it into the server
+4. unplug the disk/stick/card from the desktop and plug it into the server
-5. boot the server, make sure to select the USB stick from boot menu
+5. boot the server, select the correct device (USB, SD card or hard disk) from boot menu
-6. connect to VGA or serial console, login with default credentials and execute `ns-install`
+6. the server is installed and ready to be used

 If you're running a desktop Windows machine, you will need extra software for point 2.
 First, make sure to format the USB drive then unmount it.